B-29 - Hero Or Devil?

 B-29 Doc on the tarmac in Albuquerque - EOS 5D mk IV camera, TS-E 17mm f/4L

 Doc was stored in remote Area R in the Mojave Desert for the next 42 years, and remained relatively intact.
 Air Force veteran and former B-29 flight engineer Tony Mazzolini found Doc in 1987, and started a plan to restore the plane to flying status.
 Mazzolini had offered to buy Doc outright, but the Navy said no. What they wanted was a restored Dolittle Tokyo Raider-style B-25 in trade - then they later changed their minds and asked for a naval PBJ variant.
 First Mazzolini had to find a B-25 (he got it in Venezuela), then restore it as a PBJ model to trade.
 That took 6 years.
-Then there was disassembly and transportation of the B-29 from its remote desert location to Wichita on seven flatbed trailers in 2000.
+Then there was disassembly and transportation of B-29 Doc from his remote desert location to Wichita on seven flatbed trailers in 2000.

 Many former personnel from Boeing's wartime Wichita factory were recruited to help restore the plane.
 After 17 years of work, Doc took his first flight in 2016.
 Non-profit Friends of Doc broke ground on a hangar to house the restored plane in 2017, and Doc rolled into his new hangar in November 2018.
 His journey was complete.